-Getting arrested for a DUI in Dana Point a serious criminal charge, but it doesn’t have to be the end.
+Getting arrested for a DUI in California is a serious criminal charge, but it doesn’t have to be the end.
 You might worry that a DUI will damage your reputation forever and always affect your life.
 Maybe you assume it’s not even worth fighting the charge.
 But DUI defense lawyers know there is hope.

-Every day, DUI lawyers fight offenders and beat a DUI charge.
+Every day, DUI lawyers fight offenders and beat DUI charges.
 They work to challenge the evidence against you and may be able to negotiate a lighter sentence, get your charges reduced, or even leave you walking away completely free.
-In any case, hiring a Dana Point DUI lawyer is worth it.
+In any case, hiring a Dana Point DUI attorney is worth it.

 Will I Lose My Driver’s License After a DUI?

 In most cases, yes.
 But you may be able to control how and when the suspension happens—and if all goes well with your DUI lawyer and your case, you might never have your license suspended.